-See live video of Salt Lake City's famous peregrine falcons.
+See live video of Salt Lake City's famous peregrine falcons in April, 2015.

 The links to the live videos above will open in lightbox windows.
 Please allow several seconds for them to load.
 To open in separate windows: wide angle & closer-in.

 PEREGRINE FALCONS have used nesting locations in downtown Salt Lake City since 1984.
-This spring, like most, the falcons are using a nesting box located on the Joseph Smith Memorial Building at South Temple and Main Street.
+We're hoping that this spring, like most, the falcons will use the nesting box located on the Joseph Smith Memorial Building at South Temple and Main Street.
 If you're in downtown Salt Lake City, look up — if you're lucky you might catch a glimpse of these amazing birds.

 Although the sexes are outwardly similar, there are a few differences.
 If you want to identify the adults more easily, here are a few tips.